-- 1. Retirement Processing Section processes all member benefit estimate requests (annually 15,400 applications); determines pension benefit eligibility and processes all member retirement applications (8,100 annually), revises new pension allowances (15,000 revisions annually) due to the employer revision for unused employer-granted sick leave, an application at retirement to purchase additional service credit or a filing for military service credit, and other such adjustments; and generates manual vouchers for payment of retroactive benefits and benefit allowance adjustments due to account revisions. - 2.
-Post Membership Payments Section processes all lump sum member and retiree death benefits and initiates survivor annuities (approximately 5,200 annually); determines beneficiary eligibility for benefits; calculates and manually issues death benefit payments and vouchers totaling \$23.0 million annually; manually calculates the tax information for all lump-sum death payments issued to the beneficiaries of deceased retirees; and calculates and generates all member contribution refunds and rollovers to qualified accounts (8,700 payments). - 3.
-Reconciliations and Revisions Section issues replacement checks for direct deposit failures and lost/stale-dated benefit checks (approximately 1,000 payments annually); audits each accidental disability retiree account (approximately 60 annually) to determine and recover all simultaneously paid (overlapping) pension and workers' compensation benefits (annually 90 account recoveries); and authorizes the reduction of pension allowances in accordance with filed domestic relations orders, liens, levy's and other court orders.
+- 1. Retirement Processing Section processes all member benefit estimate requests (annually 15,800 applications); determines pension benefit eligibility and processes all member retirement applications (over 9,300 annually), revises new pension allowances (3,700 revisions annually) due to the employer revision for unused employer-granted sick leave, an application at retirement to purchase additional service credit or a filing for military service credit, and other such adjustments; and generates manual vouchers for payment of retroactive benefits and benefit allowance adjustments due to account revisions. - 2.
+Post Membership Payments Section processes all lump sum member and retiree death benefits and initiates survivor annuities (approximately 3,200 annually); determines beneficiary eligibility for benefits; calculates and manually issues death benefit payments and vouchers; calculates the tax information for all lump-sum death payments issued to the beneficiaries of deceased retirees; and calculates and generates all member contribution refunds and rollovers to qualified accounts (7,956 payments). - 3.
+Reconciliations and Revisions Section issues replacement checks for direct deposit failures and lost/stale-dated benefit checks (approximately 1,250 payments annually); audits each accidental disability retiree account (approximately 60 annually) to determine and recover all simultaneously paid (overlapping) pension and workers' compensation benefits; and authorizes the reduction of pension allowances in accordance with filed domestic relations orders, liens, levy's and other court orders.